Australian Embassy

 The Korean emergency services have simple English-language guidelines or interpreters available to help make communication with non-Korean speakers possible.
 Response times to calls can sometimes be slow owing mostly to traffic congestion.
 Do not hang up if communications is not established: calls can be traced if the line is held open for at least 30 seconds

-A list of General Hospitals with International Clinics in Seoul is also available at:
+A list of General Hospitals with International Clinics in Seoul is also available on the Seoul Metropolitan Government Website.

 Interpreter Services